 Proper Classroom Demeanor/Rules of Conduct: Students will refrain from behavior in the classroom that disrupts the learning process and, thus, impedes the mission of the university.
 I expect each class member to be respectful of others.
 Disrespecting your fellow classmates or your instructor will not be tolerated.
 If you need to leave early due to reasonable excuses, please notify me in advance.
 You may take notes on and work on a computer unless-based on the instructor's evaluation-the computer becomes a distraction during class.
 Additionally, please do not surf the web, or check your social networks (e.g., Facebook, Twitter, etc.) and various e-mails accounts during the class period.
 I expect you to be respectful of our learning environment by being attentive and engaged, and not selfish.
-Please turn off or mute your cellular phone before class begins.
-Please do not take photos of class content, including PowerPoint slides.
+Please turn off or mute your cellular phone and/or pager before class begins.
 Students are prohibited from eating in class, using tobacco products, making offensive remarks, reading newspapers, sleeping, talking with each other at inappropriate times, wearing inappropriate clothing, or engaging in any other form of distraction.
 Inappropriate behavior in the classroom shall result in, minimally, a directive to leave class or being reported to the Dean of Students for disciplinary action in accordance with University policy.